Ok, you’re about to pick up the phone to try to schedule a meeting with a donor prospect.

 It’s gathering KEY DATA that can lead to a major gift.

-Here are ways to get in the door to find out that key info:
+Here are my favorite ways to get in the door:

 1. Thank you visit.

 This is by far the easiest call to make.